miroslavpopovic/aspnetcore-workshop/docs/02-tools-and-templates.md

 Open the project in Visual Studio or Visual Studio Code and compare the structure and files with the introduction we had in the previous part of workshop.
 You should already recognized some concepts that we have mentioned there.

-Other templates you can try are `angular`, `react`, `grpc`, `worker` and `serversideblazor`.
+Other templates you can try are `angular`, `react`, `grpc`, `worker` and `blazorserver`.

 ## Visual Studio 2019

 ### New Project dialog

-The latest version of Visual Studio has a new redesigned New Project dialog where you can pick and configure all the templates we have mentioned above, when we tried `dotnet` CLI.
+The latest version of Visual Studio has a redesigned New Project dialog where you can pick and configure all the templates we have mentioned above, when we tried `dotnet` CLI.

 ![New Project Dialog](images/vs-new-project-dialog.png)